-Mombo Camp takes enthusiastic advantage of Nature’s decision with one of the continent’s premier camps.
+Mombo Camp takes enthusiastic advantage of Nature’s decision with one of the continent’s premier luxury camps.
 Game viewing here is as rewarding as game viewing gets.
 More on that just downscreen, but here let’s praise the camp itself.
 Mombo’s nine spacious and airy tents are modernly equipped and artistically decorated, and its common areas are similarly softly luxe.
 And its location on the northern tip of Chief’s Island, with views of floodplains, giving way to the golden, animal-thronged plains beyond, is superb.
 We not only feel in the presence of Africa’s charismatic wild beings, we feel positively amongst them (especially since they feel free to wander on the ground beneath the camp’s raised tents; we see and hear them in utter, enthralled safety).

 Accommodations at Mombo Camp

 Mombo’s tents, built under tall, beneficent trees, are extraordinarily spacious, with a living room-sized lounge area, en suite, view-rich bathroom (with indoor and outdoor showers), and a private sala—a winsome thatched gazebo for relaxation, snacks, meals, early morning coffee, and contemplation of the free-spirited animals a scone’s throw away.
 (Because most of us think of tents as emblems of roughing it, we’re always at pains to point out that Mombo’s tents, like all of Micato’s tented camps’ tents, resemble those old tents as the Venus de Milo resembles a bobblehead doll.)